energysistem/manuals/42169-Energy eReader Screenlight/en/02-instrucciones-de-seguridad.md

 **Precautions**

 We recommend reading the following points:
 -	Create a back up periodically on other storage devices.
-Energy Sistem™ shall not be liable for any damage or loss of data.
+Energy Sistem#trade# shall not be liable for any damage or loss of data.
 -	Do not place the eReader near devices with strong magnetic fields.
 It may cause damage or loss of data.
 -	Do not disassemble nor remodel the device.
 -	Do not subject the device to shock nor let it fall to the ground.